-EasyLease Expands into Railways and Smart Mobility with 60% Acquisition of United Trans, Reinforcing Regional Mobility Leadership and Expanding Servic...
+Easylease Expands Into Railways And Smart Mobility With 60% Acquisition Of United Trans, Reinforcing Regional Mobility Leadership And Expanding Servic...

+Strategic majority acquisition expands EasyLease portfolio in a move reflecting the company's growth plans as well as its objective to deliver exceptional customer value.

-(MENAFN- Weber Shandwick) Abu Dhabi, 03 April 2024: EasyLease, (ADX: EASY LEASE), a leading provider of integrated mobility solutions and a subsidiary of the International Holding Company (IHC), has acquired a 60% stake in United Trans, a leading rail and transportation technology solutions provider and a subsidiary of Alserkal Group of Companies.
+Abu Dhabi: EasyLease, (ADX: EASY LEASE), a leading provider of integrated mobility solutions and a subsidiary of the International Holding Company (IHC), has acquired a 60% stake in United Trans, a leading rail and transportation technology solutions provider and a subsidiary of Alserkal Group of Companies.

 The strategic move marks a major step forward in EasyLease's commitment to expand its capabilities and presence across the regional mobility sector.